-Insights, Benefits and RTBs
+Insights, Benefits, and RTBs

-And while I am personally in favor of data driven insights, I believe that the strongest insights are built through qualitative exercises.
-For example by co-creating ideas with the consumers themselves, and ask them to help you formulate the insights.
-The latter also helps with the relevance: an insight can be unique, but completely irrelevant from a consumer point of view, in the sense that consumers either do not care, or they are do not feel the pain enough to be moved to an action.
+And while I am personally in favor of data-driven insights, I believe that the most potent insights are built through qualitative exercises.
+For example, co-create ideas with the consumers themselves and ask them to help you formulate the insights.
+The latter also helps with the relevance: an understanding can be unique but utterly irrelevant from an average target customer’s point of view.
+Consumers either do not care, or they do not feel the pain enough to be moved to action.

-Reason to Believe
+RTBs – Reasons to Believe

 While the benefits represent the promise of a brand, the RTB is the component ensuring that consumers and partners find that promise credible.
 In this day, at this time, it is safe to assume that consumers have a negative default mode on brand promises: many loves at first sight, and many more commitments, flings, and relationships between brands and their consumers have been broken by the brand’s over-promise and the product under-performance.
 So the RTB is the light in the darkness, which convinces consumers to have confidence in the brand.